leonnnn/pyxtrlock/README.md

 interaction is still necessary.
 As soon as XCB can provide the required services of Xlib, the remaining code will be ported to XCB.

+Since pyxtrlock uses PAM authentication, it can be run as the normal user and doesn't need special privileges.

 Usage
 -----
 pyxtrlock, like its predecessor, is a very minimal X display lock program.
 While